 Memories are made up of registers.
 Each register in the memory is one storage location.
-Storage location is also called as memory location.
+The storage location is also called a memory location.
 Memory locations are identified using Address.
-The total number of bit a memory can store is its capacity.
+The total number of bits a memory can store is its capacity.

 A memory unit consists of data lines, address selection lines, and control lines that specify the direction of transfer.
 The block diagram of a memory unit is shown below:

 Data lines provide the information to be stored in memory.
-The control inputs specify the direction transfer.
+The control inputs specify the direct transfer.
 The k-address lines specify the word chosen.

-When there are k address lines, 2k memory word can be accessed.
+When there are k address lines, 2k memory words can be accessed.

 Bit (Binary Units): bit is a logical representation of the electric state.
 It can be 1 or 0.